Jesus Rose from the Dead

 Dead and buried for us

 Did Jesus really rise from the dead, or did people just think He was dead?
 The Romans, the Jewish leaders, and His disciples, foe and friend alike of Jesus, recognized He was dead.
-Here is some proof:
+It was His resurrection they struggled to believe.
+Here are some proofs Jesus was dead:

-In Mark 15:43-45, the Centurion who was in charge of Jesus' crucifixion, who knew how to torture and then kill by crucifixion, told Pilate that Jesus was dead.
+In Mark 15:43-45, the Centurion who was in charge of Jesus' crucifixion, understood death and knew how to kill by crucifixion.
+He told Pilate that Jesus was dead.
 A soldier who had done many crucifixions thought Jesus was dead but made double sure by piercing Jesus' heart and stomach area.
 The blood and water that flowed from Jesus has several physiological explanations, but it is a sign of death (John 19:31-35).

-Jesus was buried as Jewish custom dictates.
-Joseph and Nicodemus (John 3:1-2) were Jewish leaders that didn't want Jesus crucified.
+Jewish leaders, Joseph and Nicodemus knew Jesus was dead, so out of respect buried Him by Jewish custom.
 They asked Pilate for His body which Pilate gave to them after he heard from the Centurion that Jesus was dead.
-Joseph and others took Jesus' body down from the cross, which wasn't an easy task since Jesus was nailed to the cross and had gone through a lot of physical torture.
-In other words, Jesus' body was a lifeless bloody mess.
+Jesus' body was taken down from the cross, which wasn't an easy task since Jesus was nailed to the cross and had gone through a lot of physical torture.
+In other words, Jesus' body was a heavy lifeless bloody mess.
 Then they took His body to a tomb and prepared it for burial by wrapping linen cloths around Him.
 They put spices between the wrappings which formed a tight shell around the body.
-(Matthew 27:57-60; Mark 15:42-47; Luke 23:50-55; John 19:39).
+If Jesus was alive they would have noticed.
+(Matthew 27:57-60; Mark 15:42-47; Luke 23:50-55; John 3:1-2, 19:39).

 ...so that the bodies would not remain on the cross on the Sabbath...the Jews asked Pilate that their legs might be broken and that they might be taken away.
 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him.
 But when they came to Jesus and saw that he was already dead, they did not break his legs.
 But one of the soldiers pierced his side with a spear, and at once there came out blood and water....For these things took place that the Scripture might be fulfilled: "Not one of his bones will be broken."
 And again another Scripture says, "They will look on him whom they have pierced."
 After these things Joseph of Arimathea...asked Pilate that he might take away the body of Jesus, and Pilate gave him permission.
 So he came and took away his body.
 Nicodemus also...
 So they took the body of Jesus and bound it in linen cloths with the spices, as is the burial custom of the Jews.
 Now in the place where he was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.
 So because of the Jewish day of Preparation, since the tomb was close at hand, they laid Jesus there.
 John 19:30-42 ESV®

-Try to imagine how it would have been for Joseph and Nicodemus to have taken Jesus' dead body from the cross, then take it to a tomb for burial.
+Try to imagine how Joseph and Nicodemus felt as they handled Jesus' bloody lifeless body and prepared it for burial in the tomb.
 What emotions do you think they would have had?
-Did they believe He would rise from the dead?
+Did they believe what Jesus said about rising from the dead?
 How would you have felt?

-Death couldn't hold Jesus!
-(Acts 2:24).
-His physical body (not a ghost) rose from the dead as He said He would (Luke 24:36-43).
 Jesus' resurrection proved He is God, not just a man with good intentions.
-It makes sense that the triune God would have the power and authority to control life and death - consequently He rose from the dead (John 1:1-4, 2:18-22, 10:17-18).
+It makes sense that the triune God would have the power and authority to control life and death - consequently He rose from the dead (John 1:1-4, 2:18-22, 10:17-18; Acts 2:24).
 Without Jesus' resurrection there would be no victory over sin and death, no life from His death and no hope for heaven.
 Jesus' resurrection proved all His promises to us are true and guaranteed (1 Peter 1:3-4).

 ... and was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord / ...and if Christ has not been raised, your faith is futile and you are still in your sins.
 Romans 1:4; 1 Corinthians 15:17 ESV®